blueSparrow2000/DiceGame/README.md

 2024.08.27 Added depth preview / Now you can place the planar figure in any location as long as it is connected to the base tile
 / More musics / fight end more smooth

-- rule screen: show some basic rules
+2024.08.28 Added skill masks / help screen: show some basic rules  / enhanced toggle buttons

 - options screen: see player information etc.
-- Easy, normal, hard, hardcore mode (each start with 20 ruin choices + 3 free bless, 10 choices + 1 free bless, 3 choices + 1 free bless, 0 choices): of course I suggest hardcore

 # Future